 With the cancellation of many in-person events, we find ourselves looking for ways to connect with our clients, prospects, colleagues and publishers.
-For the foreseeable future, we are going to have to pivot and consider hosting and attending virtual conferences and webinars to build that connection.
+For the foreseeable future, we are going to have to pivot and host as well as attend webinars and virtual events.

 Here are this week’s Marketing Matters questions around this shift: